 “This investment of $37 million will allow for a long-overdue and full-scale reclamation of this purposeful and historic structure that has served the greater Kingston and Esopus communities for nearly 100 years,” Cahill stated in the release announcing the allocation.
 “Anyone traversing the bridge in either direction lately will understand the pressing need for either a complete overhaul or replacement to ensure that vehicle and pedestrian traffic can safely use the crossing for years to come.”

 Cahill’s release characterized the Wurts Street Bridge (it’s officially known as the Kingston-Port Ewen Bridge) as a vital link not only for vehicle traffic but for pedestrians and cyclists as well between the Rondout commercial district and Port Ewen.
 The release the $37 million as “a direct result of a multi-year effort and direct appeal by Assemblyman Cahill.”
 The state Department of Transportation, the New York State Bridge Authority and the state Assembly leadership were cited as being helpful in the release, as were Town of Esopus officials, especially the late supervisor John Coutant and current Supervisor Diane McCord.
+The project is on a particular type of land, steel frame building erectors in the UK were contracted for expert advice as they deal with this land regularly.
+Both towns extend their heartfelt gratitude too all involved.

 “Past Supervisor John Coutant had a dream to one day have our historic structure repaired to the pristine condition it once had in the 1920s when it was constructed,” stated McCord in the release.
 “I can remember my grandmother speaking about the excitement that existed throughout Kingston and Port Ewen when Wurts Street was finally connected to Port Ewen.
 Thank you to Assemblyman Cahill for your work in securing funding for our bridge to become the proud structure that it was always meant to be.”